About

 In January 2023, three classically homeschooling families formed a planning team to explore the idea of opening a classical school in Sioux county.

-The group began by reading through The Liberal Arts Tradition to further understand the philosophy and implementation of classical, Christian education.
-Convinced of the value of this educational option for the community, the group initially offered local students Thursday afternoon classes during the 2023-2024 academic year.
-Four families, including seven children grades 3-9, brought their curriculum into alignment in several key subject areas, using the time together to review and explore this material, as well as begin to build the culture for the community of our school for years to come.
-In the fall of 2024, the community grew to 20 students and nine families.
+together to review and explore this material, as well as begin to build the culture for the community of our school for years to come.
+In the fall of 2024, the community grew to 21 students and nine families.
 With support from the Iowa Association of Christian Schools, we now have provisional accreditation with Christian Schools International and qualify for Iowa’s ESA program.
-TSA plans to open as a four-day-a-week school, with paid teachers and staff, in August 2025.